Water Quality Metadata Guideline

 Following a series of consultations (surveys, face to face meetings and workshop) with representation from many water data collectors, managers and users across Australia, the project produced three reports.
 These reports propose a catalogue of protocols for water quality data including proposed water quality metadata:

-The Water Information Standards Business Forum (the Forum) extends its thanks to the project team and all concerned and particularly Rob De Hayr and Gabrielle Van Willigen who led the original project with such gusto.
+The Bureau extends its thanks to the project team and all concerned and particularly Rob De Hayr and Gabrielle Van Willigen who led the original project with such gusto.